-Well, when you can your meat you have to use a pressure canner, so really your meat is ready to use in any recipe.
-It’s already soft.
+Well, when you can your meat you have to use a pressure canner, so really your meat is already softened and ready to use in any recipe.

 No need to thaw – man, I am just so bad at remembering to take things out of the freezer the night before!
 I don’t know if there is a cure for this or not but really I’ve tried many things and I am still bad at this.

 It’s simple – I always thought that preserving meat would be a difficult job.
-I don’t know about the other processes because I haven’t tried them yet, but canning meat is super easy!
+I don’t know about the other processes, like smoking or drying because I haven’t tried them yet, but canning meat is super easy!

 Raw Pack vs. Hot Pack…

 Hot pack means that you pack the meat into the jars after you cook it.
 You don’t have to cook it all the way, just add some oil to a pan, let it heat and once the pan is hot add the meat cubes and brown them.
 Then you pack your jars with the browned meat.